bormaxi8080/osint-timeline/bormaxi8080-osint-timeline_13.04.2023.md

 - CertWatcher is a tool for capture and tracking certificate transparency logs, using YAML templates based DSL: https://github.com/drfabiocastro/certwatcher

-- Community curated list of templates for the Certwatcher.: https://github.com/drfabiocastro/certwatcher-templates
+- Community curated list of templates for the Certwatcher: https://github.com/drfabiocastro/certwatcher-templates

 - pbgopy acts like [pbcopy/pbpaste](https://www.unix.com/man-page/osx/1/pbcopy/) but for multiple devices.
 It lets you share data across devices like you copy and paste: https://github.com/nakabonne/pbgopy